Codeception/codeception.github.com/docs/05-FunctionalTests.markdown

 In simple terms we set `$_REQUEST`, `$_GET` and `$_POST` variables, then we execute your script inside a test, we receive output, and then we test it.
 Functional testing may often be better then acceptance testing because it doesn't require a web server and may provide you with more detailed debug output.
 For example, if your site throws an exception it will be shown in the console.

-Good integration can allow you to perform additional operations, like checking if an email was sent or authenticating users.
 Codeception can connect to different web frameworks which support functional testing.
 For example you can run a functional test for an application built on top of the Zend Framework, Symfony or Symfony2 with just the modules provided by Codeception!
 The list of supported frameworks will be extended in the future.

 Modules for all of these frameworks share the same interface, and thus your tests are not bound to any one of them!
 This is a sample functional test.